 This time 6 months ago I was prepping for surgery.

 A full body shave (apologies for the mental image).
 Showering with antiseptic soap (again, apologies).

 Eating hospital food (I get the apology this time)!

 Six months later I’m back at work full time.

 I’ve started running again.

-I’m also doing so broader exercises – failing but trying (I’m looking at you skipping!)
+I’m also doing so broader exercises – failing but trying (I’m looking at

 But the realisation did hit me this morning.
 And it was a bit emotional.